Neith (hypothetical moon)

 Neith is a hypothetical natural satellite of Venus reportedly sighted by Giovanni Cassini in 1672 and by several other astronomers in following years.
 It was 'observed' up to 30 times by astronomers until 1770, when there were no new sightings and it was not found during the transit of Venus in 1761 and 1769.
+Actually the name "Neith" was given at the end of the XIX Century to a missing planet, hypotesized by Jean-Charles Houzeau, as an alternative to the moon of Venus.
+But the moon itself is sometimes referred to as Neith.

+Observations published in 2009 by Scott Sheppard and Chad Trujillo with the Las Campanas Observatory in Chile, ruled out the possibility that Venus has satellites greater than 1 km in diameter.

 Discovery

+The first report of a moon of Venus was in 1645, by the Italian astronomer Francesco Fontana.
+He wrote: "This is a new discovery not yet published in my opinion.
+But it is true that they do not always appear, but only when Venus is shimmering.[] These little dots were...not always seen in the same situation on Venus, but they moved back and forth like fish in the sea."

 In 1672, Giovanni Cassini found a small object close to Venus.
 He did not take great note of his observation, but when he saw it again in 1686, he made a formal announcement of a possible moon of Venus.
-The object was seen by many other astronomers over a large period of time: by James Short in 1740, by Andreas Mayer in 1759, by Louis Lagrange in 1761, another eighteen observations in 1761, including one in which a small spot was seen following Venus while the planet was in a transit across the Sun, eight observations in 1764, and by Christian Horrebow in 1768.
+The object was seen by many other astronomers over a large period of time: by James Short in 1740, by Andreas Mayer in 1759, by Louis Lagrange in 1761, another eighteen observations in 1761, including the one by Abraham Scheuten in which a small spot was seen following Venus while the planet was in a transit across the Sun, eight observations in 1764, and by Christian Horrebow in 1768.